 This may be attributed to the unique set of features that the model has to offer residential bathrooms.

-For instance, the toilet will incorporate a seamless contemporary style into your bathroom décor for improved visual appeal.
-You will also love the fact that this toilet features an integrated bidet and offers several Smart toilet capabilities.
+For instance, the toilet incorporates a seamless contemporary style into your bathroom decor for improved visual appeal.
+You will also love the fact that this toilet features an integrated bidet, and offers several ‘smart toilet’ capabilities.